 Gugu serves on a number of boards including but not limited to Air Liquide, AIH, Boston Consulting Group (“BCG”), Wits Business School and served for 5 years at Media Development and Diversify Agency (“MDDA”) as Chairman.
 Prior to joining BCG, Gugu has held various senior positions at Barclays Africa as Managing Director for Public Policy and Regulatory Affairs and at Ernst and Young, Public Investment Corporation (PIC), Spin Media, State Information Technology Agency and the South African Broadcasting Corporation.
 In recognition of her leadership and achievements, Gugu is an ALI Fellow.
 She was named by Forbes Magazine, for two successive years as one of 10 Most Influential Females in Africa.
 Gugu is passionate about business, the advancement of women in business and transformation.
 In honour of recognising the importance of human rights in the empowerment of young women, she teaches Maths and English in Soweto.
 Gugu is a Senior Advisor at The Boston Consulting Group.
 She was a Senior Partner at Ernst & Young.
 She is the Public Sector and Government Leader in Africa and a priority account leader.
 She was appointed to the leadership team of the African firm and contributes to leadership of the firm across the globe.
 In a short time, she has made a meaningful contribution to the firm in a number of different ways.
 Gugu has demonstrated her leadership strengths among her colleagues by engaging them strategically in significant areas of the business related to both its market and people strategies.
 As such, she has earned their respect and is often sought for her advice and guidance.
 Gugu is one of South Africa’s pioneering women working across business and government with a focus on global financial services.
 She has also been adviser to many senior government leaders at a ministerial level.
 As a Fellow of the Aspen Institute’s African Leadership Initiative, Gugu has been identified as a leader within Africa who is a role model as well as pioneer across disciplines.

 Buhle Hanise completed an Advanced Course in Business Rescue Practice from the Law Society of South Africa (LSSA).
-Buhle also completed a Development Finance Programme from University of Stellenbosch (USB) Business School.
-In 2014, she obtained an Advanced Certificate in Insolvency Law and Practice from the University of Johannesburg.
-My previous positions were at Nedbank Corporate and Standard Bank Mid Corporate as Credit Manager and as Senior Credit Manager respectively.
+She has also completed a Development Finance Programme from the University of Stellenbosch (USB) Business School.
+She obtained an Advanced Certificate in Insolvency Law and Practice from the University of Johannesburg and an Advanced Certificate in Emerging Markets and Country Risk Analysis at Fordham University in New York, USA.
+Her previous positions were at Nedbank Corporate, KPMG and the IDC.